AlbertasG/2025-vu-mif-hashdb/README.md

 A high-performance hash lookup tool using RocksDB with Bloom filters for fast file identification against the NIST Reference Data Set (RDS).

+## Cloning without data sample

+cloning the repository with also download 1GB+++ dataset, if you want to skip and only download source code / documentation / latex report use the following command
+`GIT_LFS_SKIP_SMUDGE=1 git clone git@github.com:AlbertasG/2025-vu-mif-hashdb.git`

 ## Overview

 This tool provides two main components: